epi2me-labs/wf-teloseq/README.md

 <!---Example of input directory structure, delete and edit as appropriate per workflow.--->
 This workflow accepts either FASTQ or BAM files as input.

 The FASTQ or BAM input parameters for this workflow accept one of three cases: (i) the path to a single FASTQ or BAM file; (ii) the path to a top-level directory containing FASTQ or BAM files; (iii) the path to a directory containing one level of sub-directories which in turn contain FASTQ or BAM files.
 In the first and second cases (i and ii), a sample name can be supplied with `--sample`.
 In the last case (iii), the data is assumed to be multiplexed with the names of the sub-directories as barcodes.
 In this case, a sample sheet can be provided with `--sample_sheet`.
+The sample sheet can include a "reference" column to assign each sample a specific reference to map to.

 ```
 (i)                     (ii)                 (iii)